FamilySearch/gedcomx-record/Processing-Gedcomx-Record.md

       </tbody>
       </table>

+The examples below show records as they would appear in a record set file.
 Each record in the record set will include a source description, a person (for each persona in the record), relationships and image URLs.
 The following table outlines some examples of elements you may need to find as you consume the data.

 ### Process the record file